Get insider access

 Best QLED TVs

 Different TV technologies are available at the consumer level, each with advantages and disadvantages.
-One of those technologies is a quantum dot layer that some TVs include, ensuring a wide color gamut.
-Other manufacturers have very wide color gamuts on their TVs without using quantum dots, but when a TV is branded as being a 'QLED,' a term which Samsung has been using for their quantum dot TVs since 2017, you know it has great colors.
-Although QLED has been mostly associated with Samsung, other manufacturers like Vizio, LG, Hisense, Sony, and TCL also produce quantum dot technology TVs, some under different names.
-You can learn about the difference between LED and QLED here.
+One of those technologies is a quantum dot layer, which ensures a wide color gamut for vibrant and punchy colors.
+Other manufacturers have very wide color gamuts on their TVs without using quantum dots, but when a TV is branded as being a 'QLED,' it almost always has great colors.
+QLED and LED TVs are similar overall, but there are some differences.

 1. Best QLED TV